jenkinsci/vsts-cd-plugin/README.md

+# Announcement
+The functionality of this plugin has been moved to [TFS plugin](https://github.com/jenkinsci/tfs-plugin) with enhanced functionality.
+The use of this plugin is now **deprecated**.
+The repository will also be passively monitored.

-# Visual Studio Team Services Continuous Deployment
+## Visual Studio Team Services Continuous Deployment

 This plugin lets you trigger a release in Visual Studio Team Services, through a post-build step in Jenkins.